NotTheUsual/Chitter/README.md

 ## What makes it work

 Chitter is a modular Sinatra application.
 It uses DataMapper for interactions with the database (provided by Postgres both locally and on Heroku) and BCrypt for authentication.
 Styling is done through LESS (compiled locally).
+Tested thoroughly wit Cucumber and Rspec.
 Play with it [here](http://safe-beyond-8311.herokuapp.com/) if you fancy.